appbricks/cloud-builder-cli/README.md

   CONFIGURATION DATA INPUT REFERENCE

   * Access Key - The AWS account's access key id.
 It will be sourced from the environment variable AWS_ACCESS_KEY_ID if not provided.
   * Secret Key - The AWS account's secret key.
 It will be sourced from the environment variable AWS_SECRET_ACCESS_KEY if not provided.
   * Token      - AWS multi-factor authentication token.
 It will be sourced from the environment variable AWS_SESSION_TOKEN if not provided.
   * Region     - The AWS region to create resources in.
 It will be sourced from the environment variable AWS_DEFAULT_REGION if not provided.
                  (Default value = 'us-east-1')
   ```

+  > For cloud configurations most inputs can source their values from environment variables if provided.
+Some inputs may be a path to a file, like the service key file for Google Cloud Platform (GCP).

 * To configure your cloud account run the following.